 Critical Path Method Schedule Network Diagram

 The critical path method analysis uses Precedence Diagram Method (PDM) technique to represent the schedule network logic.
-Precedence Diagramming Method is a technique that uses logical relationship among schedule activities to construct the network diagram.
+Precedence Diagramming Method is a technique that uses a logical relationship among schedule activities to construct the network diagram.
 Activity-On-Node (AON) is one example that uses PDM to construct the schedule network logic.

 Activity on Node Network Diagram

-Activity-on-Node (AON) is a technique to create project schedule network diagram using Precedence Diagramming Method (PDM).
-Activity-on-Node network diagramming technique indicates schedule activities on nodes.
+Activity-on-Node (AON) is a technique to create a project schedule network diagram using Precedence Diagramming Method (PDM).
+The activity-on-Node network diagramming technique indicates schedule activities on nodes.
 Further, it uses arrows to graphically link the activity nodes.
 Thus, these links indicate logical relationships among activity nodes.
 Therefore, this relationship in activity nodes indicates the correct sequence to perform project work.
-Hence, this helps to construct a well structured and a logically correct project schedule network diagram.
+Hence, this helps to construct a well-structured and logically correct project schedule network diagram.

-The figure below is an example of a typical schedule network diagram using activity on node technique.
+The figure below is an example of a typical schedule network diagram using the activity on node technique.

 Also read: Sequence Activities Tools and Techniques

-The following list enumerates steps in identifying critical path of a project schedule network diagram using the critical path method.
+The following list enumerates steps in identifying the critical path of a project schedule network diagram using the critical path method.

 - Identify the total number of paths in the project schedule network diagram.